-This year I made a basket liner using this fun bunny fabric from Ann Kelle and the sweetest pastel Pom-Pom trim from the Etsy shop, LacesWorld.
+For this tutorial, I made a basket liner using adorable bunny fabric from Ann Kelle and the sweetest pastel Pom-Pom trim from the Etsy shop, LacesWorld.
 This tutorial shows you how to make a basket liner for any size basket.
-You can grab the free pattern at the end of this post.
-It will work for a basket that is 7.5″ or be a helpful guide as you follow the tutorial to create the perfect size liner for your basket!
+You can also grab the free pattern in my Resource Library, it will work for a basket that is 7.5″ and can also be a helpful guide as you follow the tutorial to create the perfect size liner for your basket!

 *These supplies are for one Easter Basket Liner that fits a 7.5″ diameter basket (measurement taken from inside the basket).
 If the basket you are using is a different size, the quantity of the supplies listed will vary.